 - It’s cheap.
 I’ve gotten 3 pairs of pants, 5 shirts, a sweater, and a nice summer travel dress for under $50.

 - You’ll find things there that you can’t find anywhere else.
 When I think of great finds, I think of records (which I love, by the way), but it applies to vintage jewelry, unique t-shirts, and cool jackets, too.
+I grew up going to stores like Marshall’s and TJ Maxx.
+I find that as an adult, I actually do better looking through racks of “no’s” to come upon a few unique pieces.
+It is seriously difficult for me to go into an actual retail store where there are 12 of everything, all the same.
+And who wants to pay retail prices?

 - You’re supporting non-profit organizations doing good work.
 Within 10 miles of my home, there are thrift stores whose proceeds go to helping disadvantaged people find jobs (Goodwill), preventing blindness (Prevention of Blindness), and funding religious organizations and churches.

-What to Buy at Thrift Stores
+What to buy at thrift stores

 - Jeans, pants, shorts, and skirts.
 Depending on the climate you’re heading into, invest in a couple pairs of pants or shorts before you leave.
 You’d be surprised how quickly even denim gets worn out when you wear the same pair of pants all day, every day.
 So don’t bring your favorite pair of pants or buy brand new ones unless you’re okay with having holes in them by the time you return home.
 And for women – in some countries you’ll fit in better, or be more comfortable (think Kenya in the summer), if you wear a long travel skirt.
 You can buy one there or pick one up at a thrift store so you’ll be prepared when you land.